danielemiliogarcia/clippass/README.md

 Is necessary for the extension's functionality.
 Operates securely within your system to maintain the privacy of your private keys and passwords.

+## Usage

+    * Focus the password field, click the extension icon or use the shortcut (Control+Shitf+K), don't forget to press your yubikey if you use one.
+    * It wont work if your clipboard do not contains PGP encrypted data

 ## Contributing
 Contributions are welcome!
 If you'd like to enhance Clippass or report an issue, feel free to submit a pull request or open an issue in this repository.